-ATTENTION: If a map entry is marked as dirty, i.e. it is waiting to be persisted to the MapStore in a write-behind scenario, it will not be eligible for eviction.
+NOTE: If a map entry is marked as dirty, i.e. it is waiting to be persisted to the MapStore in a write-behind scenario, the eviction process forces the entry to be stored.
+By this way, you will have control on the number of entries waiting to be stored, so that a possible OutOfMemory exception can be prevented.